opener-project/installation-guide/src/guide.md

 # Operating System Requirements

-The Opener components assume a Unix like operating system, or at least a system that's compatible with the [POSIX][posix] standard.
+The OpeNER components assume a Unix like operating system, or at least a system that's compatible with the [POSIX][posix] standard.
 If you're using Windows you should look into either using a virtual machine or using [MinGW][mingw] or [Cygwin][cygwin].